What is the Tulsa Schweitzer Fellowship

-Orientation Retreat: Fellows must attend an overnight orientation retreat Friday April 17-Saturday April 18, 2020, which takes place at Post Oak Lodge, 15 minutes from downtown Tulsa.
-Attendance at this retreat is mandatory.
+Orientation Retreat: Fellows must attend an overnight orientation retreat in April.
+This retreat usually takes place at Post Oak Lodge, 15 minutes from downtown Tulsa.

 Reflection Reports: Fellows are required to submit monthly reflection reports about their activities and leadership development, as well as a comprehensive written final report, to their Academic Mentor, Site Mentor, and Fellowship Director.

 Fellowship Evaluation: Fellows are required to complete a pre- and post- survey for the Fellowship.
 Each Fellow’s site mentor also must complete a final site mentor survey.
 Links to these on-line surveys will be provided by the Fellowship Director.

 Monthly Meetings: Monthly meetings generally take place on the third Thursday of each month from 5:30 pm – 8:30 pm.
 Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community projects, and an opportunity to network with like-minded students from diverse fields as well as community health leaders.